graeme-a-stewart/graeme-a-stewart.github.io/misc.md

 ### Underused Words

 A [list of words](https://wordwarriors.wayne.edu/list) in English that deserve to be better known and more often used.
+Pick one each week and try to use it!